Miami Marlins at Milwaukee Brewers game preview

 BOTTOM LINE

+Jorge Alfaro and the Marlins will take on Milwaukee at Miller Park.

-The Brewers are 18-11 on their home turf.
-Milwaukee has a team on-base percentage of .324, good for second in the National League.
-Christian Yelich leads the lineup with a mark of .394.
+The Brewers are 18-12 in home games.
+Milwaukee has hit 104 combined home runs this season, most in the National League.
+Christian Yelich leads the team with 22 homers.

-The Marlins are 10-18 on the road.
-Miami’s team on-base percentage of .291 is last in the league.
-Jorge Alfaro leads the team with an OBP of .333.
-This is the first game between these teams in 2019.
+The Marlins are 11-18 on the road.
+Miami has hit 46 home runs this season, the lowest total in the league.
+Alfaro leads the club with nine, averaging one every 18.1 at-bats.

 TOP PERFORMERS

-Lorenzo Cain leads the Brewers with 61 hits and is batting .261.
-Mike Moustakas has 13 hits and is batting .000 over the last 10 games for Milwaukee.
+Yelich leads the Brewers with 32 extra base hits and is batting .320.
+Orlando Arcia is 10-for-36 with two doubles, four home runs and eight RBIs over the last 10 games for Milwaukee.

-Alfaro leads the Marlins with 23 RBIs and is batting .278.
-Harold Ramirez is 17-for-40 with four doubles and nine RBIs over the last 10 games for Miami.
+Brian Anderson leads the Marlins with 52 hits and is batting .240.
+Harold Ramirez is 17-for-42 with four doubles and 10 RBIs over the last 10 games for Miami.

 LAST 10 GAMES